eXascaleInfolab/TSM-Bench/generation/README.md

 The model parameters are stored in the **parameters.json** file.

-## Running tsgen
+## Running TS-LSH

 Execute
 <pre><code>
 python main.py
 </code></pre>
-to run the tsgen pipeline, this will decompose the time series data using the STL-Robust decomposition, train a model for each component, generate new time series data then reconstruct the time series data.
+to run the TS-LSH pipeline, this will decompose the time series data using the STL-Robust decomposition, train a model for each component, generate new time series data then reconstruct the time series data.